4o4hasfound/CPound-language/README.md

 ## Loops

-CPound aims to provide the purest form of programming, so ugly for/while loops were removed Instead, CPound introduce the keyword **reverse**.
+CPound aims to provide the purest form of programming, so ugly for/while loops were removed
+Instead, CPound introduce the keyword **reverse**
 Using this, you can write high quality code without having to deal with loops

 ```java
 // Example of a program that counts from 1 to 10